20 Ways to Increase Online Sales During the 2018 Holiday Season

 - Copywriting is crucial.
 Win-back email subject lines should use clear language alluding to “missing you”, “where have you been?”, and the like.

 - Be specific.
 Be clear with the offer, and specify where, when, and how it’s valid.

-- Remember, these customers haven’t bought in a while; show all critical information “above the fold.”
+- Get to the point.
+Remember, these customers haven’t bought in a while; show all critical information “above the fold.”

 8. Run dedicated abandoned shopping cart sequences

-Around the holiday season, you’ll invariably notice increased shopping cart abandonment rates.
+Around the Holiday season, you’ll inevitably notice increased shopping cart abandonment rates.

 Online shoppers (especially those who are not loyal buyers) often have multiple tabs open, searching for similar items with several comparable merchants.

-We like to think of the abandoned cart message (most commonly sent via email, but also as push notifications or SMS messages) as a sort of reminder to customers.
+We like to think of the abandoned cart message (most commonly sent via email, but also as push notifications or SMS messages) as a reminder to customers.

-While it’s possible they might have just gotten distracted and “X’ed out”, completely intending to return and purchase, it’s more likely they truly did abandon their intention to purchase in lieu of another option, or for no reason at all.
+While it’s possible they might have just gotten distracted and “X’ed out”, completely intending to return and purchase, it’s more likely they truly did abandon their cart in lieu of another option, or for no reason at all.

 That’s why, as a last-ditch effort, win-back messages need to be incredibly persuasive, exquisitely concise, and extra polite.